Maohirenko/clock/README.md

 # This app dedicated to kids and their education
 In modern world kids aren't used to using analogue clock, according to widespreaded and convinient digital interfaces.
-But ability to cope with analogue is still useful so this app purposing to foster learning analogue clock by kids.
+But ability to cope with analogue is still useful in life, even for pointing directions or other covert purposes.
+So this app purposing to foster learning analogue clock by kids.
 You can try to use it by visiting this address

 # Getting Started with Create React App